 Because of this ideal weather, self-driving car and self-driving truck companies have teamed up with legislators to move testing from closed courses to public roads.
 Together, we’ve been able to work with state stakeholders to ensure that safe testing is at the forefront of these conversations.
 At Torc, we regularly test our autonomous 18-wheelers on both closed courses and public roads in both New Mexico and Virginia: two Sun Belt states where we’ve partnered with law enforcement, state officials, and transportation professionals alike to develop a self-driving future.

 Out of all the states in the South, Florida was the first state to allow anyone with a valid driver’s license to operate an autonomous vehicle on public roads.
-Florida does require a human operator to be present in most cases, along with states like Georgia, Nevada, North Carolina, North Dakota, Pennsylvania, and Washington.
+Florida recently enacted legislation that means a driver does not need to be behind the wheel if the self-driving vehicle is SAE Level 4 or Level 5 capable.
+There are seven other states that have enacted similar policies, including Georgia, Nevada, North Carolina, North Dakota, Utah, and West Virginia.
 Other Southern states that have enacted legislation to allow autonomous vehicles to operate include Texas, Kentucky, Louisiana, Alabama, Arkansas, Georgia, Tennessee, and Mississippi.

 The Midwest is home to both autonomous legislation and a promising future in self-driving.
 Although its geography and climate makes it a challenging prospect for the initial autonomous roll-out, several states have set the stage for future tests of self-driving cars and self-driving 18-wheelers.

 Nebraska and Oklahoma both have specific laws surrounding automated driving systems.
 In order to drive autonomously in the state of Nebraska, a vehicle must have fail-safe redundancies, it must obey all traffic laws, and operators must demonstrate financial responsibility for self-driving vehicles.
+In other words, a licensed driver must be behind the wheel at all times.
 Meanwhile, in Oklahoma and South Dakota, autonomous vehicle laws have been defined around the concept of platooning, self-driving freight vehicles.
 For instance, in Oklahoma, a long-haul autonomous truck that is following a lead truck does not need to keep any particular minimum distance away from its leader.

 The East Coast is known for its soaring mountains, bustling city centers, and world-famous beaches.
 In the autonomous world, it’s also known for its forward-thinking lawmaking.
 Across these U.S. states, places like New York, North Carolina, and Pennsylvania have established legislation defining what testing and operating self-driving vehicles should look like within their borders.